Putting the Chic in Psychic

 “Agreed.”

 Just then, his phone bleeped with a text notification.
 He glanced at it and his expression darkened.
 His jaw knotted.
-“Excuse me a minute,” he said as he withdrew his hand and stood.
+“Excuse me a minute,” he said.
 “This can’t wait.”

 I watched him stalk away, lifting his phone to his ear.
 Damon’s entire body radiated tension.
-I drew my hand from where he’d been holding it and curled it in a fist.
-Foreboding stirred in my gut, an all too-familiar feeling.
+Foreboding stirred in my gut, an all too familiar feeling.

-I sent a couple of work texts while keeping a covert eye on Damon.
+In an effort to distract myself, I sent a couple of work texts while keeping a covert eye on Damon.
 He’d begun to pace, his free hand balled into a fist.
-Ajax made a protesting sound, his ears pricked like little satellite dishes as he also watched Damon.
+Ajax, my wolf-dog, made a protesting sound, his ears pricked like little satellite dishes as he also watched Damon.

-I stroked his head, infusing my voice with calm.
+I stroked his head, infusing my voice with a calm I didn’t feel.
 “Easy now.
 Everything’s okay.”

 He visibly relaxed, and he looked up at me, his light brown eyes softening.
 He rolled onto his side so I could scratch his stomach.
 I obliged with a little chuckle.
 His eyes drifted shut.

-Ever since I’d help Lorraine rescue him, he and I had pretty much been inseparable and I counted myself extremely fortunate that he’d chosen to give me his affection, especially after the way he’d been abused.
-I liked to think we recognized ourselves in one another.
-We were survivors.
-We’d walked through hell and come out of the flames scarred but unbroken.
-He was just as much family to me as Jen, Stacey, and Lorraine were.
+Ever since I’d helped Lorraine rescue him, he and I had pretty much been inseparable.
+He’d become just as much family to me as Jen, Stacey, and Lorraine.
 Luckily Damon didn’t mind sharing the bed with both of us, as Ajax tended to want to snuggle at night.

 I planned to be a noisy lover.

 “Something funny?”
-Damon had finished his call and returned to the table.
-He didn’t sit down and his dark expression was the polar opposite of his lightly spoken question.
+Damon returned to the table.
+He didn’t sit down, and his dark expression was the polar opposite of his lightly spoken question.

 “What’s going on?
 You look pissed, and I want to note for the record, this time it wasn’t me.”